ianmolaryan/web-dev-projects/Animated-Login-Page/README.md

+Here’s an updated version for a README.md file focusing on an animated login page using only HTML and CSS:

-# Animated-Login-Page
+# Animated Login Page

-A visually appealing login page with smooth animations that enhances the user experience.
-This project serves as a demonstration of modern web design techniques for creating engaging login forms.
+A simple yet visually appealing login page featuring smooth animations to enhance the user experience.
+This project demonstrates modern web design techniques using only HTML and CSS.

 ## Features

-- Interactive animations for input fields and button hover effects.
+- Smooth animations for input fields and button hover effects.
-- Eye-catching background animations to improve visual appeal.
+- Stylish background and form design for a professional look.
-- Responsive design, ensuring compatibility across various devices.
+- Fully responsive design to ensure compatibility across different devices.
-- Basic form validation for user inputs.

 ## Built With

 - HTML5
-- CSS3 (with animations)
+- CSS3 (animations and styling)
-- JavaScript (for form validation)

 ## Live Demo